dart-lang/site-www/src/_guides/language/formatting.md

 they _are_ different in some meaningful way.
 When a bit of code stands out and catches your eye, it should do so for a useful reason.

-Fortunately, you can use the [`dart format` tool][dart format] — from the command line or in your favorite [Dart-savvy IDE][ide] — to perform most of the drudge work of formatting your code.
+Fortunately, you can use the [`dart format` tool][dart format]—from the command line or in your favorite [Dart-savvy IDE][ide]—to perform most of the drudge work of formatting your code.
 For example, here's how to format all the Dart files under the current directory's `bin`, `lib`, and `test` directories: